 As in the case of most colleges offering professional courses, nursing schools have also started considering the performance of candidates in entrance tests to assess their aptitude for carrying out nursing studies.
 NET (Nurse Entrance Test) is one such entrance test, the scores of which are considered by nursing schools along with the applications for admissions to the courses being conducted by them.
 ERI (Educational Resources, Inc.) is the organization that provides a mechanism in the form of the NET for assisting nursing schools in selecting suitable candidates for their nursing programs.
-It has been proved that students with a higher NET score are more likely to succeed in their nursing studies as compared to those students who have not been able to fare well in NET.
+It has been proved that students with a higher score in this test are more likely to succeed in their nursing studies as compared to those students who have not been able to fare well in the test.
 Therefore, nursing schools lay a significant amount of importance on your NET scores if you are keen to join the programs being offered by them.

 The importance of NET scores is two-fold:

 - Scores of NET provide assistance to nursing schools for evaluating the abilities of the candidates in successfully carrying out nursing studies.